-The search bar is stationary throughout HeinOnline.
-After entering the Legal Classics database, the search bar will search only within this database, unless the Search All Databases box is ticked.
-Click Advanced Search for custom drop-downs to perform a more specific search.
+The main search bar is stationary throughout HeinOnline.
+After entering the Law Journal Library, the Full Text search tab option on the search bar will search the full text and metadata in Law Journal Library index.
+Click Advanced Search to expand search fields or to perform a more specific or date-limited search.
 Click Search Help for a quick reference guide of commonly used search syntax.

 Located within the Advanced Search tool is the Venn Diagram Search feature.
 Use the tool to visualize the results yield of various keywords and better refine a search.
 After selecting the tool, users will be redirected to a page with a search bar, instructions for its use, and a few example searches.
 With the Venn Diagram feature, users can simply search for multiple terms separated with the Boolean operator "AND."

-For example, perform a search using the terms "founding fathers" "constitution" and "freedom of speech".
+For example, perform a search using the terms "child," "labor," and "rights."
 Enter each term into the search bar, separating each with the word "AND."
-Click the Search button to bring up a Venn Diagram illustrating the various combinations of those terms and their respective results yield within the Legal Classics.
-The original search combining all three terms ("founding fathers" AND constitution AND "freedom of speech") will appear by default, visually represented by the red intersection of all three circles in the diagram.
+Click the Search button to bring up a Venn Diagram illustrating the various combinations of those terms and their respective results yield within the Law Journal Library.
+The original search combining all three terms (child AND labor AND rights) will appear by default, visually represented by the red intersection of all three circles in the diagram.

 Users can also view the results of other combinations.
 Select the "Clear" button above the diagram to be able to hover over the various options.
 Users will see that all possible search term combinations are highlighted as the cursor hovers over them.
 Click one of these highlighted circles or intersections to bring up the results of certain combinations.

-For example, to view only the results of the terms "constitution" and "founding fathers" select "Clear" and then hover over the intersection between the two terms to see it highlighted in red.
-Select the red intersection to bring up the results of the search "founding fathers AND constitution" in the Legal Classics.
+For example, to view only the results of the terms "child" and "labor," select "Clear" and then hover over the intersection between the two terms to see it highlighted in red.
+Select the red intersection to bring up the results of the search "child AND labor" in the Law Journal Library.